 |National Point of Contact|

 Welcome on the Hungary page!
 Although Hungary is not a ‘big’ space country, about 25 scientific research institutes, companies and university departments take part in the Hungarian space activities.
 The oldest Hungarian civil space society was established more than 50 years ago, and gathers many people interested in space activities.
-Hopefully, Hungary will be a full member of the ESA (European Space Agency) in the near future, the country has signed the PECS (Plan for European Cooperating States) agreement many years ago.
+Hopefully, Hungary will be a full member of the ESA (European Space Agency) in the near future.
+The country has signed the PECS (Plan for European Cooperating States) agreement many years ago.
+In June 2013, Hungary officially announced its request to join the European Space Agency (ESA).
+A few months later, the start of the negotiation phase was approved by the ESA council.
+Meanwhile, the PECS (Plan for European Cooperating States) has been extended until the date of entry into force of the Agreement of Hungary's accession to the ESA Convention but as late as 5 November 2015.
 The idea of the first Hungarian satellite was shared by many young people, and the first cubesat became reality and was successfully launched on 13 February 2012.
 Join us, and inspire the future of Hungary’s space activities together!

 Young Space Activities Overview in Hungary